 If you want to see the original version of your image, click and hold on the preview area.
 This helps you see what the original image looked like and how much more you should adjust the slider.

-Issue Two for How to Reduce Noise in Photoshop: Reduce Luminance Noise
+How to Reduce Noise in Photoshop: Reduce Luminance Noise

 To reduce luminance noise in your images in Photoshop, follow these steps: